BestTimesToVisit.com Logo

 Walking

-Bruges is a remarkably compact city, and its historic center is best explored on foot.
+Bruges is a wonderfully compact city, and its historical center is best explored on foot.
 Most major attractions are within a 15-20 minute walk of each other, allowing you to soak in the medieval atmosphere.

 Cost:Free

 Tip:Wear comfortable shoes!
-Cobblestone streets can be uneven and tiring.
+Many cobblestone streets can be uneven.
 Avoid walking in large groups that block narrow lanes, especially during peak tourist hours.
-Download an offline map of Bruges on Google Maps or Maps.me to navigate easily without using data.
+Download an offline map of Bruges on Google Maps or Maps.me to avoid getting lost in the charming but sometimes confusing alleyways.

-A quintessential Bruges experience, these carriages offer a romantic and leisurely way to see the city's main sights.
-They depart from the Market Square (Markt) and are a popular choice for a short, guided tour.
+A classic Bruges experience, these carriages offer a romantic and leisurely way to see the city's main squares and canals.
+Rides typically depart from the Markt square and follow set routes.

 Cost:Around €40-€50 for a 30-minute ride (prices can vary).